box-community/box-python-gen-workshop/workshops/intelligence/intelligence.md

 ```
 In my example notice how the AI followed up on the previous question and answered with a detailed response about navigation.

-You can now continue to have a conversation with the AI, and it will answer based on the context of the document.
+You can now continue to have a conversation with the AI, and it will answer with or without the context of the document.
 Type exit to terminate the program.

 ## Extra credit
 There are more operations available in the SDK, try implementing these: